queue-miscreant/chatango-client/README.md

 Requires livestreamer, youtube-dl, and xclip, but if you don't already have these, seriously consider installing them
+Also the link is broken until someone decides to ~~play some games~~ watch some movies.

 If you want to extend the client somehow, consider looking at the [docs](DOCS.md)